-We would like to thank members of our Community Engagement Committee and Design Committee who have helped make this happen — Thank you, Adam Steineger, Brad Wroblewski, Jen Sodikoff, Tyler Conley, and Matt Cuba!
+We would like to thank the businesses and property owners along the alley, Beyond and Finnigan’s Cove, as well as HDR’s Community Engagement Committee and Design Committee who have helped make this happen — Thank you, Adam Steineger, Brad Wroblewski, Jen Sodikoff, Tyler Conley, and Matt Cuba!

 We will be looking for volunteers to help with the concrete staining and potentially the tree planting days.
 Please email Lauren Huber if would like to help with this beautification project.